mriffler/UserManual/docs/source/pages/ProductGuide.rst

    :alt: SNAP open example
    :align: center

-   SNAP example: open via drag & drop
+   SNAP example: Open via drag & drop

 Afterwards the product will be shown in the "Product Explorer" window.
 Now you can investigate the content of the product by clicking on the "+" signs.
-To view the product right-click on the product name in the "Product Explorer" and select :ref:`"Open RGB Image Window" <snapRGBrightClick>`.
+To view the product, right-click on the product name in the "Product Explorer" and select :ref:`"Open RGB Image Window" <snapRGBrightClick>`.
 In the :ref:`"Select RGB-Image Channels" <snapRGBprofile>` window choose a band combination that fits your needs.
-In this example the combination of Bands 4, 3, and 2 were used for RGB.
+In this example, the combination of Bands 4, 3, and 2 were used for RGB.

 .. _snapRGBrightClick:
 .. figure:: images/SNAP_openRGB.png